Manny Barreda: Baltimore Orioles

 On March 4, 2021, Barreda signed a minor league contract with the Baltimore Orioles organization.
 He was assigned to the Triple-A Norfolk Tides to begin the season.
-On September 7, 2021, Barreda was selected to the 40-man roster and promoted to the major leagues for the first time.
+On September 7, Barreda was selected to the 40-man roster and promoted to the major leagues for the first time.
 Barreda made his MLB debut the next day at 32 years of age, and earned his first career win after pitching a shutout 8th inning against the Kansas City Royals.
 Barreda posted a 13.50 ERA in 3 appearances for Baltimore before he was designated for assignment on September 21 following the waiver claim of Joey Krehbiel.
 Barreda was assigned outright to Norfolk the following day.
 He was granted free agency on November 7.

 Toros de Tijuana (fourth stint)

-On March 17, 2022, Barreda signed with the Toros de Tijuana of the Mexican League for the 2022 season.
+On March 17, 2022, Barreda signed with the Toros de Tijuana of the Mexican League.
+In 17 starts, he posted a 7–3 record with a 4.28 ERA and 102 strikeouts over 88 1/3 innings.
+He returned to the Toros in 2023, going 6–5 with a 5.28 ERA and 99 strikeouts across 92 innings pitched.
+In 2024, Barreda struggled to a 2–4 record with a 7.14 ERA and 39 strikeouts in 46 1/3 innings.

+On July 5, 2024, Barreda was traded to El Águila de Veracruz of the Mexican League.
+He did not appear for Veracruz before he was traded back to Tijuana on September 19.

+Saraperos de Saltillo

+On March 18, 2025, Barreda was traded to the Saraperos de Saltillo of the Mexican League.
+Barreda made 19 appearances (18 starts) for Saltillo, compiling a 7-4 record and 6.22 ERA with 74 strikeouts across 98 1/3 innings pitched.

+Wei Chuan Dragons

+On August 26, 2025, Barreda signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.